Orkun00/chatpy-OrkunAcar/README.md

 ## Chat Application with Python

-Welcome to TerminalChat, a simple chat application with Python.
+**Welcome to TerminalChat**, a simple chat application with Python.
 This application allows you to chat with others on your local machine using the terminal.

+## Prerequisites

+Before getting started, ensure that you have Python 3 installed.
+If you don't have Python 3, you can download it from the [official Python website](https://www.python.org/downloads/).

 ## Setup and Usage